PatrickEMcLean/DungeonMerchantStory/01-TheTale.md

 "Excuse me?"
 I said.

 "Shut up," said Boltac, "You should never negotiate for yourself.
-Rule number one. "
+Remember that, it's  rule number one."

 "Rule number one.
 Don't steal.
 Rule number two, if you are going to steal, make sure you grab something that's worth something."

-"But I was hungry," I protested.
+I was confused about rule number one.
+I had known the man less than five minutes and already there were two rule number ones.
+I decided to see if that sorted itself out and instead said, "But I was hungry."

 "Well, you very nearly solved that problem, didn't you.
-The dead don't have to eat. "
+Dead men tell no tales.
+And they eat no sandwiches."